chpc-tech-eval/scc/tutorial4/README.md

 > [!CAUTION]
 > This is a large benchmark and can possibly take some time.
 Complete the next sections and come back to this if you feel as though your time is limited.

+> [!DANGER]
+> Come back to this benchmark after you have completed OpenMX and OpenFOAM!

 Pre-process the input data using the `grompp` command

 ```bash